-Biking -- in a group or alone, outside or on a stationary bike -- builds stamina and balance with less impact on knees, hips, and other joints than walking or jogging.
-Recumbent and comfort bikes can provide relief for people who are uncomfortable on upright bikes.
-If you have a medical condition, check with your doctor before starting any new fitness program.
-Depending on your condition and health, some exercises may not be recommended.
+Cycling -- in a group or alone, outside or on a stationary bike -- builds stamina and balance with less impact on your knees, hips, and other joints than if you walk or jog.
+Recumbent models let you sit in a reclining position, and they might give you relief if you're uncomfortable on upright bikes.
+If you aren’t active now, check with your doctor before you start a new fitness program, so you know what’s OK for you to do.

-Yoga is a gentle way to improve posture, balance, and coordination.
-Several early studies suggest yoga helps the physical functioning of people with arthritis and promotes relaxation.
-Look for a beginners' class and explain any physical limitations you have to the teacher.
-Once you're comfortable with the poses and breathing, you can also practice yoga at home.
+Yoga is a gentle way to improve your posture, balance, and coordination.
+It helps you move better and relax, too.
+Look for a beginners' class, and tell your teacher about any injuries or other physical limitations you have.
+Once you're comfortable with the poses and breath exercises, try them at home.

-Swimming, water walking, and other water-based exercises are ideal for relieving the pain and stiffness of arthritis.
-The resistance provided by water increases strength and range of motion, while its buoyancy supports the body's weight, reducing stress on joints.
-Water workouts can be as strenuous as swimming laps or as gentle as a game of tag in the shallow end.
+Swimming, walking through a pool, and other water-based exercises are ideal for relieving the pain and stiffness of osteoarthritis.
+The water provides resistance that boosts your strength and range of motion.
+It also supports your body's weight, reducing stress on your joints.
+Your workout can be as intense as swimming laps or as gentle as stretching in the shallow end.

 Physical activity in small amounts really adds up.
-Vacuuming or 10 minutes of pruning may be easier to incorporate into a busy day than an hour of exercise.
-Always try to use correct posture -- such as standing straight rather than stooping -- and let your larger joints handle as much of the work as possible.
-To track your activity, wear a pedometer and record how many steps you take each day.
+You might find it easier to add 10 minutes of vacuuming or gardening into a busy day than an hour of exercise.
+No matter what activity you do, focus on your posture.
+Stand up straight and let your larger joints (like your knees and hips) handle as much of the work as possible.
+To track your exercise, wear a pedometer or other fitness device and record how many steps you take each day.

-Pain from arthritis can affect every part of life, including sexuality.
-But a fulfilling sex life is possible.
-Plan for sexual activity during times when you feel rested, avoid cold temperatures, use pillows to support painful joints, and relax muscles and joints with massage.
-Communicate openly with your partner and strive for emotional and physical closeness.
+You can still have a satisfying sex life.
+Plan for intimacy during times when you feel rested, avoid cold temperatures, use pillows to support painful joints, and relax muscles and joints with massage.
+Be open with your partner and strive for emotional and physical closeness, too.

 Take your four-legged friend when you run errands on foot or head out for a lunchtime stroll.
-Walking the family pet around the block can deliver a low-impact, inexpensive workout.
-Walking can reduce stiffness, increase bone mass, increase energy, improve mood, and reduce anxiety.
-Try to accumulate at least 150 minutes a week.
-This could include 30 minutes of walking or any other moderate-intensity "lifestyle" activity, three to five days a week.
+It’s a simple, low-impact, inexpensive workout.
+Regular walks can ease stiffness, build bone mass, and give you more energy and a better mood.
+Work your way up to at least 150 minutes a week.
+This could include 30 minutes of walking or any other moderate-intensity activity, five days a week.